schwarzer-vulpecula/image-gallery-express/cleaning.markdown

 }
 ```

 When Node runs this script, the database will be completely deleted, and all files (except for the `readme.txt`) inside the `tmp` and `public/uploads` folders will be deleted.
-Rather than having to manually delete all uploads from the folders and typing `db.dropDatabase()` in the MongoDB shell ever time I needed a full reset, running this script was all that I needed to.
+Rather than having to manually delete all uploads from the folders and typing `db.dropDatabase()` in the MongoDB shell ever time I needed a full reset, running this script was all that I needed to do.
 This was very helpful during development.